 b.
 Change Base URL in System Settings according to proxy/load balancer.

 Once the plugin is installed, it appears in User Installed add-ons section of Manage Add-on section.
 Click Configure to configure the new plugin.

 Ensure that there is only one certificate mapped against the app so that there is no error in resolving the metadata.
 If there are multiple certificates, upon resolving the metadata, admin gets an error.

 a.
-In the Metadata URL textbox, paste App Federation Metadata Url value which you have copied from the Azure portal and click the Resolve button.
+In the Metadata URL textbox, paste App Federation Metadata Url value which you have copied and click the Resolve button.
 It reads the IdP metadata URL and populates all the fields information.

 b.
 Copy the Identifier, Reply URL and Sign on URL values and paste them in Identifier, Reply URL and Sign on URL textboxes respectively in JIRA SAML SSO by Microsoft Domain and URLs section on Azure portal.